Linuxfabrik/monitoring-plugins/check-plugins/systemd-unit/README.rst

       --unit UNIT           The unit name (service, timer, mount etc.).
 Required.
                             For example "sshd", "sshd.service", "my-samba-
                             mount.mount" etc.
-      --unitfilestate {bad,disabled,empty,enabled,enabled-runtime,generated,indirect,linked,linked-runtime,masked,masked-runtime,None,static,transient}
+      --unitfilestate {None,bad,disabled,empty,enabled,enabled-runtime,generated,indirect,linked,linked-runtime,masked,masked-runtime,static,transient}
                             Expected systemd UnitFileState.
+If set to "empty", checks exactly for `UnitFileState=""`.
 If ommited or set to "None", the unit's unit-file state will not be checked.
-If "empty", checks exactly for
-                            ``UnitFileState=""``.
+      --user                Talk to the service manager of the calling user, rather than the service manager of the system.

 Usage Examples